The aim of the project is to drill and retrieve an ice core from the Northeast Greenland Ice Stream (NEGIS).

 The project also has many partners from all around the world!
 They contribute to the science and economics of the project.

-Learn about the EGRIP partners by clicking on the nations on the map below.
+Learn about the EGRIP partners by clicking on the map below (will open new window directing you to google maps).

 The annual cycle of EastGRIP